messagesafe/messagesafe.github.io/README.md

 ## The Solution

-Using MessageSafe and the below routine, the secret can be encrypted securely.
+Using MessageSafe and the below routine the secret can be encrypted securely.

 1. Open MessageSafe in any old smart phone (or tablet computer) as a web page.
 2. Put the device in "airplane mode".
 MessageSafe is a single HTML file, it will work offline.